|

 by Philadelphia International Airport, and working with teens

-from a social services program, NetworkArts creates a mosaic
+from a social services program, NetworkArts created a mosaic

 on the History of Flight, which appears on permanent display at the security section